TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Properties/Type.rst

 .. include:: /Images/Rst/CtrlType0.rst.txt

-The table :sql:`` table from the "examples" extension defines different types.
+The table :sql:`tx_styleguide_type` table from the "examples" extension defines different types.
 The field used for differentiating the types is the "record\_type" field.
 Hence we have the following in the :code:`['ctrl']` section of the tx\_examples\_dummy table: